Eynaliyev/fedex-challenge/README.md

 1. Implement pre-loading for future pages / feature modules - to reduce load time of secondary routes on first session
 2. Add a service worker for caching the application on the client, thus reducing load times for every subsequent session
 3. add e2e tests
-4. add a spinner indicating that the gyph list is loading
+4. add a spinner indicating that the giph list is loading
 5. error logging in a remote server
 6. once there are more people we could add a more comprehensive branching strategy
 7. add Continuous integration and run tests there on pre-depoy